-G-WOW Changing Climate, Changing Culture professional development training and customized field courses or college level to adult participants have increased awareness and climate leadership in college level to adult participants based on the G-WOW model and integrates place-based climate investigations with science, plus provides resources for developing community-based climate service learning projects.
-Field courses are based at the Northern Great Lakes Visitor Center in Ashland, WI and feature climate investigations within the Chequamegon Bay region, tribal communities, and the Apostle Islands National Lakeshore.
-Professional development presentations can be arranged for workshops and conferences.
-Check out our Ecology and Culture Field Courses to get an idea of what your group can learn.
+Professional development and customized field courses for college level to adult participants have increased awareness and climate leadership in college level to adult participants based on the G-WOW model can be arranged at the Northern Great Lakes Visitor Center in Ashland, WI and within the Chequamegon Bay region, tribal communities, and the Apostle Islands National Lakeshore.
+Check out our Ecology and Culture Field Courses to get an idea of what the type of learning experiences we can offer.

 Browse the 2012-2016 G-WOW Archives to see what we learned at past G-WOW Changing Climate, Changing Culture Institutes.
 The 2016 “G-WOW “Hear the Water Speak” Institute provided climate change professional development training to 28 classroom and informal community educators, including 5 Canadian First Nations tribal elders focused on water and climate change.

 Kudos for G-WOW

 The G-WOW Climate Literacy Initiative was featured in the North American Lake Management’s LakeLines magazine.
 Read more @ G-WOW LakeLines Article-Fall 2015

 The G-WOW Project received the prestigious 2012-13 Honor Award from the Eastern Region of the US Forest Service in the category of “Courageous Conservation.”
 G-WOW Team members receiving the award (left to right) are Jason Maloney-US Forest Service, Sue Erickson and Jim St. Arnold-Great Lakes Indian Fish and Wildlife Commission, Neil Howk-Apostle Islands National Lakeshore, and Cathy Techtmann-UW Extension.